KirrimK/graph2strat/README.md

 Then run `dune build` to build the compiler.
 Run the build using `_build/default/bin/main.exe <input_file> [-o <output_file>]`.

-OCaml code documentation is at [https://kirrimk.github.io/graph2strat/](https://kirrimk.github.io/graph2strat/) and can be generated using `dune build @doc`.
+OCaml code documentation can be generated using `dune build @doc`.
 Automated tests can be run using `dune runtest`.

 ## Usage